Chemistry

 Total Semester Hrs14.0

 PhD students must receive at minimum a B in required core classes; students who receive a B- or lower need to demonstrate subject competency to continue in the PhD program.
 At least 18 credits of coursework are required for the PhD degree.
-Only one credit of CHGN560 and one credit of CHGN660 may be applied to this coursework requirement.
+PhD students can count two credits of CHGN560 toward their coursework requirement.
 The total hours of course work required are determined on an individual basis by the student's thesis committee.
 Up to 24 credits of graduate-level coursework may be transferred from other institutions toward the PhD degree provided that those courses have not been used by the student toward a bachelor's degree.
 Up to 36 credits may be transferred if the student has completed a master's degree.
 The student's thesis committee may set additional course requirements and will make decisions on requests for transfer credit.

 Comprehensive examination.
-The comprehensive examination comprises a written literature review of the student's field of research, an oral presentation and defense of the literature review before the student's thesis committee, and oral answers to questions posed by the thesis committee during the defense.
-The literature review must be completed prior to the end of the student's second year of graduate studies.
+The comprehensive examination comprises a written literature review of the student's field of research, an oral presentation of the literature review, and oral answers to questions posed by the audience members and the student's thesis committee.
+The literature review must be completed prior to the end of the student's fourth academic-year semester in the graduate program.
 A student's thesis committee may, at its discretion, require additional components to the comprehensive examination process.

 Geochemistry